Financial Aid / FAFSA

 • How many credits are considered full-time?
 How many for part-time?

-Any student carrying 12 credit hours is considered a full-time student.
+Undergraduate and Graduate students carrying 12 credit hours is considered a full-time student.

-Any student carrying less than 12 credit hours in any semester is considered part-time.
 Students enrolling in less than 6 credits should contact the Office of Financial Aid to discuss eligibility.

 • How does my academic progress affect my financial aid?